Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Claude to draft entire opinions from scratch - instead, use it to help you analyze and summarize the vast amounts of data and testimony that come with each case.
+Veterans know to avoid depending on this system to draft entire opinions from scratch - instead, use it to help you analyze and summarize the vast amounts of data and testimony that come with each case.

 Advanced Prompt Library